Dori067/TLoader/README.md

 # Tloader

-## This project is completely useless becase you can do the same just by downloading the offical Tlauncher Linux version and running it using java (portable java too).
+## This project is completely useless becase you can do the same just by downloading the offical Tlauncher Linux version and running it using java on windows (portable java).